How to Budget a Vacation Without Running Out of Money Mid-Trip

 📅 Trip Itinerary Builder

 Drag and drop activities into daily columns.
 Add custom activities.
-Share your full itinerary on X when you're done planning.
+Copy your full itinerary when you're done planning.

-7. Share and go.
-Every tool has a "Post to X" button.
-Share your plan, bookmark the tools page, and revisit before your next trip.
+- Save and go.
+Use the Copy button in each tool to save your results.
+Bookmark the tools page and revisit before your next trip.